orsonteodoro/oiledmachine-overlay/README.md

 This testing will be limited to only latest stable for dependencies.
 This overlay has fixed missing required USE flags and applied regressions fixes as a result of running test suites.
-These test suites are also inspected for usefulness in PGO optimization on the ebuild level which some ebuilds take advantage of.
+These test suites are also inspected for usefulness (e.g. a benchmark, demos, or similar real world tasks) in PGO optimization on the ebuild level which some ebuilds exploit.

 ### Markings for test-suite testing